bishiguro/SoftSysPeskyPintos/index.md

 [https://web.stanford.edu/class/cs140/projects/pintos/pintos_4.html#SEC53](https://web.stanford.edu/class/cs140/projects/pintos/pintos_4.html#SEC53)

-This is a virtual memory project description in Stanford’s Operating Systems class that we might use as a starting point for our implementation.
+This is a virtual memory project description in Stanford’s Operating Systems class that we started off using for our PintOS implementation, but found that, although quite extensively documented, there were some issues we ran into that we couldn't find documentation for.

 ### Pintos Reference Guide: